AbdulQadir152/ecommerce-backend-design/README.md

 <h2>📄 License</h2>

 <p>
-  This project is for educational purposes as part of an internship program.
+  This project is built for educational purposes as part of the DevelopersHub Internship Program.
 </p>